-For a really fragrant roast, make a spicy paste with ginger, coriander and lime juice, and slide it under the skin of a free-range chicken.
+For a really fragrant roast, make a spicy paste with ginger, coriander and lime juice, and slide it under the skin of a whole chicken.

 Summer Roast Chicken with Ginger, Chilli and Lime

 - 2.5cm piece fresh root ginger, peeled and roughly chopped

 - 2 red chillies, deseeded and roughly chopped

 - 20g pack fresh coriander